 Queenstown’s culinary scene is full of creativity, innovation and enthusiasm.
 You will find standards high and complacency low, which is a refreshing change from many predominantly tourist centres.
 Here are a few of the highlights.

 Make your way to Madam Woo for MSG-free Malaysian hawker-style cuisine with a twist.
 This is a top spot for lunch or dinner, and the restaurant makes use of free range pork and chicken where possible.
 The Hawker Rolls are a tasty highlight.

 For seafood lovers, Fishbone is your oyster.
 From Bluff oysters to Fiordland crayfish and the restaurant’s signature whole flounder (roasted in brown butter, lemon, parsley and capers), you can’t go wrong here.
 The service is fast and friendly.

-Watch our guide for Sky News Business Class to places to stay and eat in Queenstown:
+Watch our Queenstown travel guide for Sky News Business Class:

 Adam Ford, editor of The Big Bus tour and travel guide and host of Tour the World, regularly joins the team at Sky News Business Class to discuss top travel destinations around the world.
 In this interview Adam provides tips on visiting spectacular Queenstown.

 You just know you’re in for something special at Sherwood, located a few minutes’ drive from the centre of town.
 This upcycled motel complex with a conscience is well worth considering as a place to stay, but the onsite eatery is an absolute must.
 Don’t miss this.
 There’s a very strong emphasis on local produce, inventive pairings of ingredients — many of which you may never have even heard of, and impeccable presentation.
 The wine map (as opposed to the traditional wine list) is very nifty.